wordofwarning/wordofwarning.org/current/2016-hazard/programme/index.md

 A game about our society, the pressure to fit in and the hurdles we face navigating our daily lives with different means and abilities.

 **Instant Dissidence | *Dancing with Strangers: From Calais to England***
-A choreographic act of order transgression: dance with a resident from The Jungle refugee camp in Calais, in a virtual dance making connection across borders.
+A choreographic act of border transgression: dance with a resident from The Jungle refugee camp in Calais, in a virtual dance making connection across borders.

 **Jin Bells | *Head in Hole 2016***
 Floating, completely still with my head buried in a hole in a wall… this meaningless action seeks to confront its audience, whether they are suspecting or not…